 Many workers and their families are told by the employers to apply for group insurance benefits, when you really should be covered by workers’ compensation.
 Group benefits which are also called “sickness” or “accident” benefits are disability benefits.
 But if the injury is work related, you should apply for workers’ compensation benefits.

-workers’ compensation benefits, and you return to work at a lower rate of pay due to your injury, in many states you are entitled to weekly compensation benefits equal to 2/3 of your pay.
-Group benefits do not provide for such partial benefits.
+Worker’s Compensation Benefits are typically paid in a higher amount than group disability benefits.
+And, if you are receiving worker’s compensation benefits, and you return to work at a lower rate of pay due to your injury, in many states you are entitled to weekly compensation benefits equal to 2/3 of your pay.
+Group benefits do not provide for such partial benefits;

 How long can you receive Workers’ Compensation Benefits?

 Typically, the Worker’s Compensation law requires that your employer’s insurance carrier pay for all reasonable and necessary medical treatment that is related to the work injury.
 You also are typically entitled to receive a percentage of your wages as set forth under the state law.